joinpursuit/Pursuit-Core-Web/html_css_dom/dom_manipulation/README.md

 # 2. Creating new HTML elements

-So far, when we've wanted to show new information to the user, we've done so by changing the innerText of an existing HTML element.
+So far, when we've wanted to show new information to the user, we've done so by changing the textContent of an existing HTML element.
 We can also add new HTML elements entirely to change what elements exist.
 We'll use the method `createElement()` to make a new element.
 The argument it takes in, is what kind of element we want to make.

 ```html
 <!DOCTYPE html>